WebAssembly/spec/ml-proto/README.md

               -windows-default-manifest
               -winpthreads
 ```
 The set of packages may be different on 32-bit Windows.

-The current set of prototypes does not rely on opam or ocaml packages, but be aware that opam does not work on Windows.

 ## Synopsis